ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

 In the first set of tests the temporal convergence is tested.
 For this a Gaussian pulse :math:`\chi(x,y,0) = \exp(-75(x-x_c)^2)` is initialized, where :math:`x_c = 0.5` and :math:`x \in [0,1]` with periodic boundary conditions.

 The potential is set to :math:`\psi(x,y)=y` which advects the pulse with constant speed in the X-direction.
+Note that even though the problem is periodic we can not apply periodic BCs to the potential due to the linear variation in the Y direction.

 Simulations were run on a :math:`32\times 4` grid to :math:`t=1.0`.
 The time-steps were adjusted to CFL numbers of 0.2, 0.1, 0.05 and 0.025.
 To isolate the errors from the temporal discretization alone the differences in the solution were computed between successive results and their convergence computed.

 The results with Runge-Kutta second-order schemes is presented in the following table.